Al-exis/3D-printed-laparoscopic-phantom/README.md

 The results proved that all components of the full-scale phantom fit together seamlessly, and the training software effectively allowed real-time navigation of the phantom, which provided a realistic feeling of surgical immersion.

 [![Youtube link](doc/Pic_7.png)](https://www.youtube.com/watch?v=l_dOVKsdWpk)
-<i>Please click on the image for a Youtube link to final demonstration<i>
+<i>Please click on the image for a Youtube link to final system demonstration<i>